 Marketing is not the same as what it was a few decades ago.
 Millions of people now have access to the internet which if leveraged properly can make you a star overnight.
 Your marketing strategy no longer consists of printing pamphlets and giving them out on busy street corners.

-To draw the attention and earn the appreciation of the social media generation, graphic designing is a MUST in your marketing strategy especially when research admits that an image is processed 60,000 times faster than text.
+To draw attention and earn the appreciation of the social media generation, graphic designing is a MUST in your marketing strategy especially when research admits that an image is processed 60,000 times faster than text.
 It helps you create a consistent image of your brand which has a profound impact on customers.

-When confronted with the hiring graphic designers, you are torn between two options: hire them in-house or outsource to an agency.
+When confronted with hiring graphic designers, you are torn between two options: hire them in-house or outsource to an agency.